open-energy-transition/Oh-my-Grid/docs/start_mapping.md

 </p>

-:exclamation: Remember to allow remote control in Edit>Preferences>Remote Control and to disable all ad blocker.
+:exclamation: Remember to allow remote control in _Edit>Preferences>Remote Control_ and to disable all ad blocker.<br>
+:exclamation: Please read the common mistakes section in the starter-kit!

 <style>
 #map {